Sign in

 If you encounter permission errors, ensure Docker Desktop has access to the necessary directories.
 Right-click on the folder, select Properties, and go to the Security tab to check the permissions.

 If Docker is running slowly, ensure that your machine has sufficient resources (CPU, RAM, Disk Space).
+Adjust Docker Desktop’s resource allocation:

-Make sure the containers are running:
+Ensure the containers are running:

 docker ps